couchbaselabs/docs-ng/content/couchbase-elastic-search/appendix-release-notes.markdown

 This appendix contains release notes for individual versions of Couchbase Plug-in for Elasticsearch

+## Release Notes for Couchbase Plug-in for Elasticsearch 1.2.0 GA (October 2013)

+This release adds compatibility with Elasticsearch 0.90.5.

+This release is compatible with Couchbase Server 2.2, and it is backward compatible with earlier 2.x releases.

 <a id="elastic-relnotes-1.1.0"></a>

 ## Release Notes for Couchbase Plug-in for Elasticsearch 1.1.0 GA (August 2013)